 - Land crossings into Myanmar are limited for foreigners.
 You can cross from Thailand but will need to obtain a permit to cross from India.
-The crossings from Bangladesh, Laos, and China are not permitted.
-The Mae Sot/Myawaddy crossing is the most popular since it is close to two popular tourist destinations – Golden Rock and Hpa-An.
+Crossings from Bangladesh, Laos, and China are not permitted.
+The Mae Sot/Myawaddy crossing is the most popular.
+It is also close to two popular tourist destinations – Golden Rock and Hpa-An.

-While in Myanmar you’ll notice that many Burmese people, especially elder ones, have red-stained teeth.
-This is the result of a lifetime of chewing Beetlenut.
+While in Myanmar, you’ll notice that many Burmese people, especially elder ones, have red-stained teeth.
+This is the result of a lifetime of chewing betel nut.
 It is a stimulant and is used for much the same reason as chewing tobacco.
-Unfortunately it results in a dark red saliva that stains not only your teeth but pretty much every surface in Myanmar due to people spitting constantly.
+Unfortunately, it results in a dark red saliva.
+It stains not only your teeth but pretty much every surface in Myanmar due to people spitting constantly.

-Beetlenut is prepared by wrapping areca nuts in betel leaves and slaked lime paste, ‘chunnam’ is used to stick it all together – the resulting bundle is referred to as ‘paan’ – confused yet?
+Betel nut is prepared by wrapping areca nuts in betel leaves and slaked lime paste.
+‘Chunnam’ is used to stick it all together – the resulting bundle is referred to as ‘paan’ – confused yet?

 It’s impossible to miss the yellow designs on everyone’s faces in Myanmar.
-Thanaka is made by grinding the wood of the thanaka tree into a powder and then adding a small amount of water to create a yellow paste.
+To make thanaka, they grind the wood of the thanaka tree into powder.
+Then, they add a small amount of water to create a yellow paste.

-Burmese women have been wearing thanaka for over 2,000 years due to both it’s cosmetic appeal and many additional benefits.
-It has a pleasant smell somewhat akin to sandalwood, serves as sun protection, and provides a cooling sensation on the skin which is quite welcome in the intense heat.
+Burmese women have been wearing thanaka for over 2,000 years due to both its cosmetic appeal and many additional benefits.
+It has a pleasant smell somewhat akin to sandalwood.
+It serves as sun protection and provides a cooling sensation on the skin which is quite welcome in the intense heat.

 Not only is the country incredibly safe, but you’ll find the people willing to help without expecting anything in return.
-They are just genuinely happy and helpful as a culture and we found that most did not request a “tip” for being helpful as many people in other countries have become accustomed to.
+They are just genuinely happy and helpful as a culture.
+We found that most did not request a “tip” for being helpful as many people in other countries have become accustomed to.

-Sadly there has been deadly conflict going on in the north of Myanmar for decades.
+Sadly, there has been a deadly conflict going on in the north of Myanmar for decades.
 It’s a complicated religious war that involves Hindus, Muslims, and Buddhists on the border of Myanmar and Bangladesh.
 The fighting has worsened recently and it is the most intense that it’s been since the 1960s.
-However the conflict is concentrated to one specific area and foreigners are not allowed to visit the area so you should have nothing to worry about in terms of safety.
+However, the conflict is concentrated in specific areas where foreigners are not allowed to visit.
+As such, you should have nothing to worry about in terms of safety.

 Some people feel that by traveling to Myanmar you’re supporting a government that is involved in ethnic cleansing and has a poor humanitarian record.
-We believe that the people of Myanmar are good-hearted and boycotting tourism has a much bigger impact on the individuals living in the country than it does on the government officials or military involved in the war.
+We believe that the people of Myanmar are good-hearted.
+As such, boycotting tourism has a much bigger impact on the individuals living in the country than it does on the government officials or military involvement in the war.

 Myanmar has a tropical monsoon climate and has three seasons; cool, hot, and rainy.
-The rainy season lasts from June until October although the period of June to August experiences the heaviest and most consistent rainfall.
-The hot season is from March until May with average temperatures around 100 F. The cool season of November to February is the most pleasant time to visit but also the most popular with tourists.
+The rainy season lasts from June until October.
+Although, the period of June to August experiences the heaviest and most consistent rainfall.
+The hot season is from March until May with average temperatures around 100 F. The cool season of November to February is the most pleasant time to visit.
+However, it’s also the most popular with tourists.

-The tourism infrastructure in Myanmar has been steadily increasing and you can find food and hotels that fit any budget.
-Hotels range from $20 USD per night for very simple, no frills rooms, up to over $100 USD per night for luxury resorts.
-Similarly you can stick to eating street food and eat for less than $10 USD per day or you can find very expensive, upscale restaurants that cater to foreigners.
+The tourism infrastructure in Myanmar has been steadily increasing.
+As such, you can find food and hotels that fit any budget.
+Hotels range from $20 USD per night for very simple, no-frills rooms.
+The luxury resorts range to over $100 USD per night.
+Similarly, you can stick to eating street food and eat for less than $10 USD per day.
+You can find very expensive, upscale restaurants that cater to foreigners.

 Regardless of the time of year that you visit, Myanmar is going to be hot and humid.
 Pack lightweight, breezy pieces that cover your shoulders and knees so that you have no issues entering the pagodas.
-Plus Burmese men and women wear “longyis” which are essentially floor length skirts, and women rarely show their shoulders, so you’ll get less stares if you cover up.
+Plus, Burmese men and women wear “longyis.”
+These are essentially floor-length skirts.
+Women rarely show their shoulders, so you’ll get fewer stares if you are covered up.

 More than likely you will fly into Yangon to begin your Burmese adventure.
 Mandalay has an international airport as well but it is smaller and flights are generally more expensive.
 Domestic flights are a cheap and easy way to get around if you are short on time.

-While the buses have improved over the years, it can be difficult to figure out what buses are truly “VIP”.
-You’re better off booking directly at the bus station to confirm that the bus has air conditioning and that they won’t be putting stools in the aisles to squeeze more people in.
+While the buses have improved over the years, it’s difficult to figure out what buses are true “VIPs.”
+You’re better off booking directly at the bus station.
+That way you can confirm that the bus has air conditioning and that they won’t be putting stools in the aisles to squeeze more people in.

-Yangon (formally Rangoon) is the largest city in Myanmar and the one that has changed the most since the country opened it’s doors to foreigners.
+Yangon (formerly Rangoon) is the largest city in Myanmar.
+It’s also the one that changed the most since the country opened its doors to foreigners.
 Boutique hotels, rooftop bars, and gourmet restaurants are popping up all over the city.
-It is also the most popular spot for expats to take up residence as it is a hub for commercial business and has the largest international airport in the country.
+It is also the most popular spot for ex-pats to take up residence as it is a hub for commercial business.
+It also has the largest international airport in the country.

-Make sure you spend an evening on 19th street in China Town – the local hot spot for street food and cheap draft beer!
+Make sure you spend an evening on 19th street in Chinatown.
+It’s the local hot spot for street food and cheap draft beer!

 The actual city of Mandalay is not nearly as interesting as the area surrounding it.
-If you do decide to stay in town you can head to the Mahamuni Buddha Temple at 4:00am to witness the ceremonial practice of a monk lovingly washing the face and brushing the “teeth” of Buddha.
+If you do decide to stay in town you can head to the Mahamuni Buddha Temple at 4 am.
+There you can witness the ceremonial practice of a monk lovingly washing the face and brushing the “teeth” of Buddha.

-You can also check out the Snake Pagoda which is the home of 3 divine pythons that are walked and bathed every day at 11:00am.
+You can also check out the Snake Pagoda.
+It is the home of three divine pythons that are walked and bathed every day at 11 am.

-And the most popular spot to watch the sun set over the city is from atop Mandalay Hill where hordes of Burmese children will gather around you to practice their English.
+And the most popular spot to watch the sunset over the city is from atop Mandalay Hill.
+It is where hordes of Burmese children will gather around you to practice their English.
 You’ll have fun answering their questions for a while.
 But, after 15 minutes or so, you should probably find a clever way to sneak off.

 Once you’ve had your fill of city life, check out the surrounding area.
 Hire a driver to take you the two hours to Dat Taw Gyaint waterfall.

-Both are on the western bank of the Irrawaddy River, about 6 miles northwest of Mandalay.
-Arrive around sunrise to avoid the hordes of tourists that descend on the area via boat every day around 10:00am.
+Both are on the western bank of the Irrawaddy River, about six miles northwest of Mandalay.
+Arrive around sunrise.
+It helps to avoid the hordes of tourists that descend on the area via boat every day around 10 am.

 Check out our other favorite things to do in and around Mandalay here!

 Ngapali is the most popular beach in Myanmar and has plenty of accommodation and restaurant options to suit any budget.
-You can find a variety of stunning bungalows that open right up to the beach and the best seafood in the entire country is here.
+You can find a variety of stunning bungalows that open right up to the beach.
+The best seafood in the entire country is here.

-Spend your days relaxing on the beach or by the pool, and your evenings watching sunset at one of the many restaurants while munching on the fresh catch of the day.
+Spend your days relaxing on the beach or by the pool.
+For your evenings, watch the sunset at one of the many restaurants while munching on the fresh catch of the day.